 Even if you don’t usually discuss the weather, you may have noticed it has a large impact on daily life across the world; and by far, it’s the safest possible topic as a conversation starter.

-So either way, it’s reassuring knowing that by learning more Chinese words related to the weather, it will be handy for sure!
-If you haven’t read the previous two posts on this topic, check it out here:
+So either way, it’s reassuring knowing that learning more Chinese words related to the weather will be handy for sure!
+If you haven’t read the previous two posts on this topic, check them out below:

 - 5 Primary Characters of Weather You Need to Know in Chinese